-Through extensive research – including listening-and-learning sessions with the Watkins family, neighbors, and stakeholders in the Naples community – The Athens Group embraced a number of the existing resort’s beloved features as the foundational core of its proposed plan, including:
+Through extensive research – including numerous meetings with the Watkins family, neighbors, and stakeholders in the Naples community – The Athens Group embraced a number of the existing resort’s beloved features as the foundational core of its proposed plan, including:

 - Maintaining the family’s tradition of hospitality by the inclusion of a 216-room luxury hotel;

 - Preserving in perpetuity 104 acres of the property’s 125 acres as recreation and open space; and

 - Maintaining the tradition of the Sunset Beach Bar and HB’s on the Gulf as gathering places for guests of all ages throughout the year.